biancamika/digital-garden/content/notes/1. Resource Notes/The Dirty Little Secrets About The Worst Coding Bootcamps Out There - Essay.md

 ---
-title: The Dirty Little Secrets About The Worst Coding Bootcamps Out There - Essay
+title: "The Dirty Little Secrets About The Worst Coding Bootcamps Out There - Essay"
 ---
 ## Information
 - **Source:**